Welcome to Goddard Vets Chessington

-Conveniently located just a 10-minute walk away from Chessington North train station, with a number of buses stopping directly outside is our Chessington Branch.
-This well-established practice has been treating local pets for over 30 years and became part of the Godard Veterinary Group in 2009.
+Our Chessington branch is conveniently located just a 10-minute walk away from Chessington North train station and a number of buses stop directly outside.
+This well-established practice has been treating local pets for over 30 years and became part of the Goddard Veterinary Group in 2009.
 Our dedicated, long-standing team are well-known within the local community, with many pet owners popping in just to say hello when passing.

 This branch is accredited by the Royal College of Veterinary Surgeons (RCVS), following a diligent assessment the RCVS is satisfied that we maintain the highest standards of veterinary care.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.

 Our laboratory offers a rapid and efficient service with fast turnaround of results.
 Many branches have state-of-the-art in-house equipment for an even faster service.
 In addition to testing for the disease in an unwell patient, we also offer screening tests before your pet undergoes an anaesthetic to ensure that we identify any previously unknown problems, helping us to ensure the anaesthetic is as safe as possible.